glennj/exercism.io/groovy/accumulate/README.md

 # Accumulate

+Welcome to Accumulate on Exercism's Groovy Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Implement the `accumulate` operation, which, given a collection and an operation to perform on each element of the collection, returns a new collection containing the result of applying that operation to each element of